 The primary responsibility for the development and implementation of controls to address operational risk is assigned to senior management within each business unit.
-This responsibility is supported by the development of overall Group standards for the management of operational risk in the following areas:
+This responsibility is supported by the development of overall Group standards for the management of operational risk in the following areas: • requirements for appropriate segregation of duties, including the independent authorization of transactions;

-- requirements for appropriate segregation of duties, including the independent authorization of transactions; - requirements for implementing the principle of dual control in the transactions and any other activity associated with a significant level of risk; - requirements for the reconciliation and monitoring of transactions;
+• requirements for implementing the principle of dual control in the transactions and any other activity associated with a significant level of risk;

-- 4 Financial risk management (continued) - g) Operational risks (continued) - compliance with regulatory and other legal requirements; - documentation of controls and procedures; - requirements for the periodic assessment of operational risk faced, and the adequacy of controls and procedures to address the risks identified; - requirements for the reporting of operational losses and proposed remedial action; - a formalized approach over the continuity of the business with a with a focus on IT infrastructure (public services, hardware, software, human resources) due to its high degree of support during the activity; - training and professional development for all business line and for all the Group employees; development of ethical and business standards; - risk mitigation, including insurance where applicable.
+- requirements for the reconciliation and monitoring of transactions; - compliance with regulatory and other legal requirements; - documentation of controls and procedures;

+• requirements for the periodic assessment of operational risk faced, and the adequacy of controls and procedures to address the risks identified;

+• requirements for the reporting of operational losses and proposed remedial action;

+• a formalized approach over the continuity of the business with a with a focus on IT infrastructure (public services, hardware, software, human resources) due to its high degree of support during the activity;

+• training and professional development for all business line and for all the Group employees; development of ethical and business standards;

+• risk mitigation, including insurance where applicable.

 Department of Internal Audit, Control and Monitoring Service and Operational Risk Management Group monitors compliance with the Bank through regular inspections.
-The results of internal audit, operational risk monitoring and control are discussed with management of the audited entities , and the summary is submitted to the Technical Committee Compliance Audit and Internal Control and management of the bank.
+The results of internal audit, operational risk monitoring and control are discussed with management of the audited entities, and the summary is submitted to the Technical Committee Compliance Audit and Internal Control and management of the bank.